[?] Subscribe To This Site

 The preparation can vary depending on the type of stairs you have.
 Most stairs have an overhang that protrudes out past the riser.
 This overhang needs to be cut off or wood needs to be added here to eliminate the space.

 When installing laminate flooring on stairs evaluating the cost should be one of the first items you need to investigate.
-Of coarse you need to know how much flooring it will take.
+Of course you need to know how much flooring it will take.
 If you are having your floors done also, don't forget to include flooring for the stairs.

 You have the option of installing the flooring on the riser or a painted board.
 1 inch thick Poplar wood is the best choice for this.
 Poplar is better then pine, it has less knots and takes paint better.